ixmaps/IXmapsClient/README.md

 As of December 7, 2015 IXmaps began using **IXmapsClient** to generate routing application, replacing the older traceroute generator, TRgen.
 As of October 2016 the Windows, Mac OS X and Linux versions of TRgen are deprecated, and no longer work.

 ### Install and build packages
-CDMTODO - update me (nvm is standard, node v11) **IXmapsClient** is based on node.js version 4.
-For installation, https://github.com/creationix/nvm seems to work well.
-Once installed, use `nvm install 4`.
+CDMTODO - update me?
+**IXmapsClient** is based on node.js version 10.
+Node version manager (nvm) is often helpful for installation and tracking different versions of node - see https://github.com/nvm-sh/nvm/blob/master/README.md.

 You will also need appropriate build tools for your OS installed (e.g. build-essentials on Linux, XCode on Mac OS, and on Windows Visual Studio 2015, C++ compilers).